A Context for Manifold Calculus: Miscellany

-where $\tau'\pr{x,p}=\pr{x,\tau_{x}\pr p}$.
-The map $g$ has the desired properties. \end{proof} We conclude this subsection with another consequence of Corollary \ref{cor:germ_fib}. \begin{prop} Let $n\geq0$, let $S$ be a finite set, let $M$ and $N$ be $n$-manifolds, and let $\phi:M\to N$ be an embedding.
+We conclude this subsection with another consequence of Corollary \ref{cor:germ_fib}. \begin{prop} Let $n\geq0$, let $S$ be a finite set, let $M$ and $N$ be $n$-manifolds, and let $\phi:M\to N$ be an embedding.
 The square determined by the evaluation at the origin, is homotopy cartesian (with respect to the Quillen model structure for topological spaces). \end{prop}

 \begin{proof} It will suffice to show that the square becomes homotopy cartesian after applying the singular complex functor.
 Using Remark \ref{rem:5.4.1.8}, we are reduced to showing that the square is homotopy cartesian.
 By Corollary \ref{cor:germ_fib}, the vertical arrows of this diagram are Kan fibrations.
-It will therefore suffice to show that the square is strictly cartesian, which is clear. \end{proof} \begin{rem} Proposition \ref{prop:emb_conf_cart} remains valid if $\phi$ is a smooth embedding of smooth manifolds of the same dimension and $\Emb$ is replaced by $\Emb_{\sm}$.
+It will therefore suffice to show that the square is strictly cartesian, which is clear. \end{proof}

+\begin{rem} Proposition \ref{prop:emb_conf_cart} remains valid if $\phi$ is a smooth embedding of smooth manifolds of the same dimension and $\Emb$ is replaced by $\Emb_{\sm}$.
 This is because the smooth version of Proposition \ref{prop:ev_serre} is also true, with the same proof. \end{rem}